Thursday, May 16, 2024

 So no Arctic Tern but it was a beautiful day at the beach.

-PS: I posted these photps on the Rio Grande Valley Birding Facebook group and Justin was pretty quick to reply.
+PS: I posted these photos on the Rio Grande Valley Birding Facebook group and Justin was pretty quick to reply.
 "Need to look up 8ME to be sure but it is one of the earliest knots that David banded with the Coastal Bird Program, probably banded here in texas around 2010 as a third year bird.
 That bird is still on the beach today.
 380 is probably from around 2017/2018."

 Wow!
 That first Red Knot is about 15 years old!